archeorosati/archaeoloGIS/ArchaeoloGIS_user_guide.md

 ### Resume:
 - Draw vector QGIS lines
-- Ever from a starting area or point, every each road **must start** from the center of your research (ex.
-Rome, Anthiochia, Londinium etc.)
+- Ever from a starting area or point, every each road **must start** from the center of your research (ex. _Rome, Anthiochia, Londinium_ etc.)
-- Draw segments as in the *Tabula Peutingeriana* (ex. from a roman city to a village, then to a station, then to antother city)
+- Draw segments in the same direction, from the starting point to the ending point (ex. from a roman city to a village, then to a station, then to antother city)
-- The Roman Road Network **must be made** by a moltitude of lines (do not unite the segment of the network)
+- The Roman Road Network **must be made** by a moltitude of lines (do not merge the segments of the network)

 ### Before launching the script:
-After the installation, the script will be in the "Processing Toolbar" at the right of the QGIS software.
+- After the plugin installation, the script will be in the "Processing Toolbar" at the right of the QGIS software.
-Drawing the lines it doesn't metter the database core, or the name of the columns you insert inside your Roman Road Network layer, you have to know just that the result of the script, the two point layers, will hereditate all the informations.
+- Drawing the lines it doesn't metter the database/layer vector format, or the name of the columns you have inside your "Roman Road Network layer", you have to know just that the result of the script, the two point layers, will hereditate all the informations of the road network.

-### Some suggesting columns:
-It can be useful to insert an ID column and the name of the road (ex. *Via Egnatia* or *Bononia-Ariminium*), can easly refer the miliaria points.
+- It can be useful to insert an ID column and the name of the road (ex. *Via Egnatia* or *Bononia-Ariminium*), can easly refer the miliaria points.
+-  **The QGIS project must be in a Projected Reference system (e.g in Italy WGS/84 UTM Zone 33 N EPSG:32633).**
+- it is recommended to use the same project reference system in the network layers as well.

+Once installed, from the Processing toolbox Launch the plugin:

 ### Input Layer:
-Input Vector Layer --> Load the Road Network line hub.
+- Input Vector Layer --> Load the Road Network hub made of vector lines.
+- You can flag the option to work only on the selected road.

 ### Script results:
 The script will return two results: